splynx/powerlynx-doc/system/status-page.md

 ## Benefits
  - **Enhanced User Experience:** Customers can easily view their WiFi usage statistics, track their data consumption, and manage their vouchers in one convenient place.
 - **Real-Time Information:** Users can access up-to-date information on their data usage and voucher status, ensuring transparency and better management of their WiFi plans.
-- **Easy Access:** The link to the status page is sent via SMS ot they can be redirected to this page right after login, providing users with a direct and secure method to access their account details from any device.
+- **Easy Access:** The link to the status page is sent via SMS, or users can be redirected to this page right after logging in.
+This provides users with a direct and secure method to access their account details from any device.

 ## How It Works
-- WiFi Connection: The customer connects to the WiFi network and purchase a new voucher.
+- WiFi Connection: The customer connects to the WiFi network and purchases a new voucher.

 - SMS Notification: An SMS is sent to the customer’s registered mobile number containing a secure link to the public status page.